7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 	- FTP/S - please use encrypted FTP or you will be in a lot of trouble.
 - Use Deployment slot
 	- Swapping between staging and production environments
-	- Development slots are live apps with their own hostnames - `` Networking - Public access and network injection toggles Monitoring - Insights
+	- Development slots are live apps with their own Hostnames - ``
+Networking:
+- Public access and network injection toggles
+Monitoring:
+- Insights
+Tags:
-Tags - TAGS TAGS TAGS!
+- TAGS TAGS TAGS!
 `App services` authorisation behaviours:
 - Allow unauthenticated requests
 - Require authentication